SeanMcP/.com/admin/drafts/adding-accessibility-checks-to-react/index.md

 ## A11y-react-starter

 I created [`a11y-react-starter`](https://github.com/seanmcp/a11y-react-starter), a lightly-configured create-react-app with all of the above accessibility checking baked in.
-Check it out for inspiration or a starting point for your next app.
+Check it out for a reference or use it as a starting point for your next app.

+## Conclusion

+By enabling these accessibility features, you're adding the wisdom and knowledge of countless developers who have gone before you.
+With their help, and a little bit of learning, anyone can create accessible applications that work for all users.

+I hope that helps!
+Let me know if you have any questions, comments, or suggestions on Twitter: [@\_seanmcp](https://twitter.com/_seanmcp).

+Happy coding!